skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 In-person interviews should include at least one person the successful candidate will be working with directly.
 The candidate is evaluating you just as much as you're evaluating them.
 Here are some basic tips for a successful interview:

 - Create a friendly, comfortable environment for the candidate
-- Limit the number of interviewers to two &mdash; anything more than that is intimidating and unnecessary
+- Limit the number of interviewers to two — anything more than that is intimidating and unnecessary
 - Start and end the interview on time
-- Be prepared &mdash; review their resume ahead of time, and be sure to have the interview questions with you
+- Be prepared — review their resume ahead of time, and be sure to have the interview questions with you
 - You can be tough, but keep it friendly
 - Remind candidates to think out loud so that you can evaluate how candidates approach problems